Division of Environmental Health Services

 Join the DEHS LISTSERV to receive program updates and discuss topics relevant to environmental health.

-- Congratulations to the IHS Environmental Health Specialist of 2016, Mike Reed, Great Plains Area [PDF - 112 KB]
+- Congratulations to the IHS Environmental Health Specialist of 2020, George Chung, Phoenix Area [PDF - 177 MB]